You are here:

 - Don't bring up your child, or refer to anecdotal evidence based only on your child's, or a friend's, experience

-You could take action as a governor if the complaint affects more children than your own child - for example, if the data shows a wider problem with pupil progress in your child's year group, ask questions in the relevant meetings like:
+You could take action as a governor if the complaint affects more children than your own child.
+For example, if data shows a wider problem with pupil progress in your child's year group, ask questions in the relevant meetings like:

 - What support is in place for underperforming members of staff?